aleksandr-efimenko/personal-portfolio-website/_posts/nextjs-postgres-s3-locally.md

 ## Prerequisites

 To follow this tutorial, you need to have Docker and Docker-Compose installed on your machine.
-You can find the instructions on how to install Docker and Docker-Compose [here](https://docs.docker.com/get-docker/).
+You can find the instructions on how to install [Docker](https://docs.docker.com/get-docker/) and [Docker-Compose](https://docs.docker.com/compose/install/) on the official Docker website.

-When I firstly faced the task of setting up a local development environment for Next.js, Prisma and PostgreSQL, I found the [T3 tutorial](https://create.t3.gg/en/deployment/docker) but it didn't work for me.
-It might be they updated the tutorial since then.
-I used it as a starting point for this tutorial.
+When I firstly faced the task of setting up a local development environment for Next.js, Prisma and PostgreSQL, I tried to use [T3 Docker tutorial](https://create.t3.gg/en/deployment/docker) but it didn't work for me.
+However, I use it as a starting point for this tutorial.

+## Building a local development environment

 ### 1. Create a Next.js application